ZenTrust · 501(c)(3) Public Charity · EIN 33-4318487

 Expand for the fuller picture

-Why does ZenTrust ask whether the pattern itself is being mistaken for the self?
+ZenTrust notices when a pattern is mistaken for the self.

 Expand for the fuller picture

-What returns when trauma is no longer treated as the core of identity?
+What changes when the pattern is no longer the center?

 Expand for the fuller picture